 Hereditary predisposition

-In many cases the disease is hereditary and is passed on through carriers within the population.
+In many cases, the disease is hereditary and is passed on by carriers within the population.

 Affected dog breeds and their genetic predisposition

-Neuronal ceroid lipofuscinosis (NCL) occurs in various dog breeds and is often linked to certain genetic mutations in a breed-specific manner.
-These mutations affect the functioning of lysosomal enzymes or transport proteins, which ultimately leads to the development of the disease.
-Below we provide a detailed overview of the dog breeds affected, their genetic characteristics and the course of the disease.
+Neuronal ceroid lipofuscinosis (NCL) occurs in various dog breeds and is often breed-specific, linked to certain genetic mutations.
+These mutations affect the function of lysosomal enzymes or transport proteins, ultimately leading to the development of the disease.
+Below, we provide a detailed overview of the affected dog breeds, their genetic characteristics, and the disease progression.

 Overview of commonly affected breeds